Great Mullein

 • Hand-pull plants that grow on loose soil; for harder soils, use a spade or shovel to cut the taproot.

-• Try to minimize soil disturbance, since it will facilitate seed germination.
+• Try to minimize soil disturbance, since it will encourage seed germination.

-• If blooms or seed capsules are present, make sure to remove and bag them before disposing of them in a landfill.
+• If blooms or seed capsules are present, remove and bag them before disposing of them appropriately.

 • Mowing new plants (when they are 30-60 cm tall) can reduce population and seed production for the season, especially in dry years.